cation03/movie-recommender/README.md

 The model.py module loads the Sentence-BERT model "all-MiniLM-L6-v2" to compute embeddings of movie summaries.
 These embeddings are normalized and indexed with FAISS to enable quick retrieval of similar movies.

 **Embedding Model Selection:**
 - The Sentence-BERT model ("all-MiniLM-L6-v2") is used to convert movie summaries into high-dimensional vectors (embeddings).
-We use Sentence-BERT (all-MiniLM-L6-v2) because it strikes a balance between speed and accuracy for semantic similarity tasks.
-It’s lightweight and efficient for real-time applications like this recommender.
+We use Sentence-BERT because it strikes a balance between speed and accuracy for semantic similarity tasks.
+It’s lightweight and efficient for real-time applications like this recommender (also because I didn't have an openai api key :P)

 - Each embedding is normalized so that the cosine similarity (computed as the inner product of normalized vectors) accurately reflects semantic similarity.